husobee/husobee.github.io/_posts/2016-05-19-ecs-graceful-go-shutdown.markdown

 title: "Graceful Shutdown of Go App in AWS ECS"
 date: 2016-05-19 08:00:00
 categories: golang ecs
+description: "Gracefully shutting down a Go app in AWS ECS by handling SIGTERM, and the Dockerfile exec-form gotcha that swallows signals."
 ---

 At work we came across a problem set where we needed to stop one of our golang application gracefully